 Rosemary.
 Sage.
 Even egg shells!
 Natural Tips To Protect Your Garden.

-We’ve been sharing tips that will help you replace toxic chemicals with natural pest repellents — many of which you can find in your kitchen cupboards.
-Just in case you’ve missed any that we’ve posted, we thought we’d plant them right here for easy reference.
-Please share them with your friends and help us #ClearTheCloud in the garden this Spring.
+We’ve been sharing tips that will help you replace harmful chemicals with natural pest repellents — many of which you can find in your kitchen cupboards.
+Here’s a recap of our tried and true tips for getting rid of garden pests:

 Rosemary and Sage Keep Insects Away